schirnersebastian/schirnersebastian.github.io/_pages/about.md

 excerpt: "Sebastian Schirner, PhD-Student"
 ---

+I am a **PhD-Student** at the Ruhr-University Bochum.
+I work at the chair of **Social Policy and Public Economics** of Prof. Dr. Zohal Hessami.
+Before starting the PhD is was working as an economist at the Institute of the German Economy in Cologne.
+I hold a master degree in Economics from the University of Cologne.

-I am a PhD-Student at the chair of Social Policy and Public Economics of Prof. Zohal Hessami (Ruhr-University Bochum).
-My research is in local political economy, political selection, and migration.
-In particular, I use fine-grained data and micro-econometric methods to establish causal relationships.
+My research is on **local political economy, political selection, and migration**.
+In particular, I examine the role of politician characteristics on local spending and on electoral outcomes.
+I use fine-grained data and **micro-econometric methods** to establish causal relationships.
 {: style="text-align: justify;"}